MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/configure-the-web-deployment-handler.md

 ---
-title: "Configure the Web Deployment Handler | Microsoft Docs"
+title: "Configure the Web Deployment Handler"
 author: rick-anderson
-description: "This guide provides a basic overview of the steps to configure the Web Deployment handler on your hosted server and test that a user can deploy applications..." ms.author: iiscontent
+description: "This guide provides a basic overview of the steps to configure the Web Deployment handler on your hosted server and test that a user can deploy applications..." ms.date: 10/29/2008 ms.assetid: e89cbaed-89c2-4fc5-bccb-c70f19f2761b msc.legacyurl: /learn/publish/using-web-deploy/configure-the-web-deployment-handler msc.type: authoredcontent
-manager: soshir
-ms.date: 10/29/2008
-ms.topic: article
-ms.assetid: e89cbaed-89c2-4fc5-bccb-c70f19f2761b
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-web-deploy/configure-the-web-deployment-handler
-msc.type: authoredcontent
 ---